bevyengine/bevy-website/content/learn/book/ecs/queries/_index.md

 	// We need to use mut age and .iter_mut() here because we need mutable access for mut age in query.iter_mut(){
 		// age.0 refers to the first (only) field on our tuple type
-		// We could make this more ergonomic by implementing the Add<Age, u64> trait
+		// We could make this more ergonomic by implementing the Add<u64>
-		// or the AddAssign<Age> trait on our Age component type age.0 =  age.0 + 1;
+		// or the AddAssign<u64> trait on our Age component type age.0 =  age.0 + 1;
 	}
 }